NUSRATMOHI-UD-DIN/NUSRATMOHI-UD-DIN.github.io/_posts/2021-08-15-Logistic Regression.md

 ![](https://res.cloudinary.com/nusratmohiuddin/image/upload/v1629051063/samples/28_jidegv.png)

-If we minimized this function applying our new h??(x(i)) hypothesis we cannot assure that we will converge the global minimum of the cost function!
-As h??(x)=1/(1+e(??TX)) is not linear we might end up in a local minimum.
+If we minimized this function applying our new hθ(x(i)) hypothesis we cannot assure that we will converge the global minimum of the cost function!
+As hθ(x)=1/(1+e(θTX)) is not linear we might end up in a local minimum.
 Therefore, our new cost function will be:

 ![](https://res.cloudinary.com/nusratmohiuddin/image/upload/v1629051063/samples/29_oco3ea.png)